DocDilbert/arm-cortex-m4-base/README.md

    * [Cygwin](https://www.cygwin.com/)
    * [MinGW - MSYS](https://www.cygwin.com/)

+# Compiling
+The Makefile uses the variable ARM_GCC_PATH to locate the arm compiler.
+This variable must be set to the installation directory of the compiler.
+On windows this path should not contain any whitespaces.

 # GCC
 The gcc manual (4.9.3) can be found [here](https://gcc.gnu.org/onlinedocs/gcc-4.9.3/gcc/index.html).
 Its quite usefull as reference for the used compiler switches.